 If you’re unsure what makes sense for your specific property, that’s exactly what a pre-listing consultation is for.
 You can start here to understand how we approach seller prep in North Park.

-Here’s the Flip Side: (Tariffs Actually Help Some Sellers)
+The Flip Side: Tariffs Actually Help Some Sellers

 Here’s something the news coverage misses: rising construction costs can work in your favor if you already own a finished, move-in-ready home.